The 4 best Swift alternatives for cross-border payments in 2026

 Transparency

 Banks using Swift have visibility of the status of a payment and processing fees.
 Swift gpi uses a unique end-to-end transaction reference (UETR) to pinpoint the progress of payments in real-time.
-As well as reducing any need to recipients to manually chase payments, it also reduces exceptions and investigations as banks can act faster.
+As well as reducing any need for recipients to manually chase payments, it also reduces exceptions and investigations as banks can act faster.

 Trust

 With more than 44 million messages sent through its network daily, and with 40 years of proven technology, Swift is highly trusted, giving banks and financial institutions peace of mind that their customers’ money is safe.
-And with the release of new services and features, Swift is proving that it can innovate to meet their customers evolving needs.
+And with the release of new services and features, Swift is proving that it can innovate to meet customers’ evolving needs.

 Key challenges of using Swift

-Despite recent innovations, Swift remains an imperfect 40-year-old technology that impacts how banks and financial institutions serve their business customers.
 In turn, businesses can face higher costs, slower settlement times, and have to implement complex and manual business processes, making them less competitive and putting pressure on cash flow.

 These challenges are nuanced.
 Businesses will be impacted in different ways, depending on the volumes and values of their transactions, how many markets and currencies they operate in and their access to affordable IT resources.

-The key challenges are:
+The key challenges are as follows:

-Opaque fees
+1. Opaque fees

 Banks and financial institutions using Swift are free to determine the fees they pass on to their business customers.
 This creates an inconsistent fee structure; and more so if intermediary banks are involved in processing a cross-border transaction.
 Businesses may not be aware of the fees they are paying until the payment has settled.
 This creates issues for reconciliation (as the amount received is different from that expected), and financial planning.

-Slow settlement cycles
+2. Slow settlement cycles

-Ecosystem vulnerabilities
+3. Ecosystem vulnerabilities

 Processing cross-border payments across the Swift network relies on the operational resilience of every party in the chain.
 Issues at any institution can create a chain reaction that delays a payment, or can even block it.

-Technically complex
+4. Technically complex

 Unlike most modern business software, Swift is not a plug-and-play solution.
 It can require significant resources to set up and maintain.
 The costs involved will usually be passed on by the bank to their customers.
 Swift can also be difficult to integrate with other financial systems, limiting the benefits of automation.

-Political
+5. Political

 Oversight of Swift rests with the G-10 central banks, which are (to various degrees) controlled or influenced by their national governments.
 Political tensions and conflicts can dictate which banks and financial institutions can access Swift.
 Banks in Russia, Iran and North Korea are currently unable to use Swift.